kenricklim/NumberGuessingGame/README.md

 WELCOME TO SIMPLE NUMBER GUESSING GAME USING PYTHON!

 This game will have 2 files which is the server and client file, to play the game, run first the server then the client.
 Download the files to run and test the program.
+Must have or preffered if you have internet connection when running the game.
 Can run in Visual Studio Code and CMD.

 Explore the game and happy guessing!